Standard English: Middle English

 From the 1370s, monolingual Middle English was used increasingly, mainly for local communication.
 Up until the later fifteenth century, it was characterised by great regional and spelling variation.
 After the middle of the fifteenth century, supralocal monolingual varieties of English began to evolve for numerous pragmatic functions.

 Supralocalisation is where "dialect features with a limited geographical distribution are replaced by features with a wider distribution".

 Over the later fifteenth century, individuals began to restrict their spelling ratios, selecting fewer variants.
 However, each scribe made individual selections so that the pool of possible variants per feature still remained wide at the turn of the sixteenth century.
-Thus, the early stage of standardisation can be identified by the reduction of grammatical and orthographical variants and loss of geographically marked variants in the writing of individuals.
+Thus, the early stage of standardization can be identified by the reduction of grammatical and orthographical variants and loss of geographically marked variants in the writing of individuals.

 Demise of Anglo-Norman

 The rise of written monolingual English was due to the abandonment of Anglo-Norman French between 1375 and 1425, with subsequent absorption into supralocal varieties of English of much of its wordstock and many of its written conventions.
 Some of these conventions were to last, such as minimal spelling variation, and some were not, such as digraph lx and trigraph aun.

 Anglo-Norman was the variety of French that was widely used by the educated classes in late medieval England.
 It was used, for example, as the teaching language in grammar schools.
 For example, the Benedictine monk Ranulph Higden, who wrote the widely copied historical chronicle Polychronicon, remarks that, against the practice of other nations, English children learn Latin grammar in French.
 Ingham analysed how Anglo-Norman syntax and morphology written in Britain began to differ from Anglo-Norman syntax and morphology written on the Continent from the 1370s onwards until the language fell out of use in Britain in the 1430s.

 After the last quarter of the fourteenth century Anglo-Norman written in England displayed the kind of grammatical levelling which occurs as the result of language acquired in adulthood, and deduces that the use of Anglo-Norman in England as a spoken vehicle for teaching in childhood must have ceased around the end of the fourteenth century.
 An examination of 7,070 Hampshire administrative (episcopal, municipal, manorial) documents written 1399–1525 showed that Anglo-Norman ceased to be used after 1425.

 The pragmatic function for which Anglo-Norman had been used—largely administering money—became replaced by monolingual English or Latin.
-Anglo-Norman was abandoned towards the end of the fourteenth century, though the consequent absorption of many of its written features into written English paralled the socio-economic improvement of the poorer, monolingually English-speaking classes over that century.
+Anglo-Norman was abandoned towards the end of the fourteenth century, though the consequent absorption of many of its written features into written English paralleled the socio-economic improvement of the poorer, monolingually English-speaking classes over that century.